-Recently a CNN article described how asthma can stabilize with relaxation.
+Recently several articles in the popular press described how asthma can stabilize with relaxation.
 It reviewed several relaxation therapies.
 This offers other treatment modalities to give asthma sufferers relief.
 25 million people in the US suffer from asthma.
 They usually keep their condition stable with various puffers.

 People with asthma have a disbalance between the sympathetic and parasympathetic nervous system.
 The activity of the parasympathetic system is slightly more dominant.
 This leads to bronchoconstriction with measurable reduction of airflows when tested with spirometry.